API access keys

 Copy the client ID and secret key and send it to the user.

-Caution: This is the only time you will have access to the secret key—it will only be displayed once, when it is generated.
+Caution: This is the only time you will have access to the secret key—it is only displayed once, when it is generated.
 When you create an access key pair, save it in a secure location.
 If you lose your secret key, you must delete the access key and create a new one.

 To return to LoadRunner Cloud, click Back to working area.